If you’d like to try a listen, here you go!

 Widowhood is a familiar and growing theme.
 My friend Joyce, who lives in Waterloo, recently lost her husband of 59 years.
 I’d missed the memorial, but first thing I’d done when back in Ontario was visit with her.

 On the way to see her, I’d picked up pastries from Sabetine, a French bakery on King Street.
-At her house, she’d busied herself making coffee and then passed me a plate and knife to cut the treats into pieces for us to share.
+At her house, she’d busied herself making coffee and then passed me a plate and knife to cut the treats into pieces for sharing.
 When we were settled on the couch, she’d handed me copies of all that was read at the memorial, including a eulogy written by her son and a poem her husband had composed for his own 90th birthday.